antvis/G6/docs/manual/middle/elements/nodes/ellipse.en.md

   // ... data
 };
 const graph = new G6.Graph({
   // ...
-The configurations for the graph
+Other configurations for the graph
   defaultNode: {
     // ...
-The configurations for nodes
+Other configurations for nodes
     icon: {
       show: true
       //img: '...', The image url of the icon